September 30, 2022

 Text Blaze lets you create, save, and insert text snippets and templates anywhere using keyboard shortcuts of your choice.

-At the moment, Text Blaze is restricted to a Chrome Extension.
-So, it works only on Chrome/Chromium-based browsers.
+At the moment, Text Blaze is available as a Chrome Extension and a native app on Windows.

 Chrome/Chromium, Edge (extensions)